kazhuravlev/obsidian-github/README.md

 ### Configuration

-1. Go to Settings → GitHub Stars
+1. Go to Settings → GitHub Integration
 2. Enter your GitHub username
 3. (Optional) Add a GitHub Personal Access Token for higher API rate limits
 4. Set a target directory where your star notes will be stored

-### Importing Stars

-There are several ways to import your GitHub stars:

-- Click the star icon (⭐) in the left ribbon
-- Run the "Fetch Stars" command from the command palette
-- Use "Force Fetch All Stars" to re-download all your starred repositories
+5. Click "Sync Stars" button to start sync immediately

 ### Note Format